ashish-b10/tournament_manager/getting_started.md

 By default, the application is configured to use SQLite as a backend because of its ease of setup - it requires fewer additional dependencies and saves the developer from having to configure access permissions.
 However, it is intended that the production server will use PostgreSQL as a backend, thus it is helpful to know how to set up PostgreSQL and configure Django (and tmdb) to use it.
 While using SQLite is easier than PostgreSQL, there is a very small chance that features which work with PostgreSQL do not work with SQLite and an even smaller chance that features working with SQLite do not work with PostgreSQL.

 As a result of the above considerations, this tutorial will provide instruction in setting up for SQLite.
-Setup instructions for PostgreSQL can be found [here]()
+Setup instructions for PostgreSQL can be found in postgresql.md

 More information on Django backends can be found here: https://docs.djangoproject.com/en/1.10/#the-model-layer